marpetercontribs/classic-computer-science-problems-in-rust/README.md

    - [X] 1.
 Add functions to remove edges and vertices
    - [X] 2.
 Add support for di(rected) graphs
    - [ ] 3.
 Solve the Seven Bridges of Koenigsberg problem
+- Chapter 5
+   - [ ] 1.
+Add support for improved Tournament selection
+   - [ ] 2.
+Extend CSP of chapter 3 by support for genetic algorithm
+   - [ ] 3.
+Create a BitString that implements Chromosome and use it to solve 5.3